hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 1.16 million USD <br/>
 **Funders:** Norway Ministry Of Foreign Affairs

-The aims of this project are to introduce effective solid waste management systems in 5 cities and, as a result, to reduce the amount of marine plastic pollution.
+The aims of this project are to introduce effective waste management systems in 5 cities and, as a result, to reduce the amount of marine plastic pollution.
 The goals are to:
-* conduct studies of the solid waste management (SWM) systems in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat)
+* conduct studies of the waste management (SWM) systems in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat)
 * create action plans for capacity building
 * establish revolving loan funds managed by the Women’s Union to improve waste picker access to credit
 * educate government officials on SWM and reduction of plastic waste
 * develop a circular economy training programme

-In 2019, a study of the SWM systems in Binh Duong was completed.
+In 2019, a study of the waste management systems in Binh Duong was completed.
 In 2021, a draft decree on circular economy was submitted to the government and the Vietnam Circular Economy Hub was launched.

 **Conclusion:** The focus on improving waste picker access to credit and education of government officials on SWM and reduction of plastic waste are the strengths of this project.